RoninXj/InfinityTV/README_EN.md

 - ❌ You may not use this project for commercial purposes
 - ⚠️ If you remix, transform, or build upon the material, you must distribute your contributions under the same license

-© 2025 InfinityTV Enhanced Edition & Contributors
+© 2025 InfinityTV & Contributors

 Based on [InfinityTV](https://github.com/roninxj/InfinityTV) with extensive customization.